Joeski88/firsttimeforeverything/README.md

 ### Known Bugs

--   The nav bar sometimes goes out of position , to the left of the drop down menu. tried to fix. ongoing.
+-   The nav bar sometimes goes out of position , to the left of the drop down menu. tried to fix.
+FIXED!!!!
 -   youtube videos dont follow the class size specifications. videos on home page do though.
+FIXED!!!
 -   Some screen sizes make a white bar appear on the right side of the home page. further testing needed.
+FIXED!!!

 ## Deployment